warbacon/zunder-zsh/README.md

 ## 💡 Features

-- There is no magic here.
+- There's no magic here.
 Zunder-zsh isn't a framework and tries to be clear about how it works.
 - Beautiful, clean and lag free prompt with git support.
 See [zunder-prompt](https://github.com/Warbacon/zunder-prompt).